SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning: Experiments

 \subsection{Differentially Private Generators}

 Data generators are the core component behind SGDE, as they need, on the one hand, to guarantee strict security levels and, on the other hand, to produce valuable synthetic data.
 In this sense, generated samples do not need to produce perceptively realistic data as long as they provide high utility in machine learning tasks.
-In fact, as we can see in Figure~\ref{fig:synth_samples}, which depicts some synthetic images coming from class-specific generators of a single client, subjects are quite noisy and do not closely resemble any real sample.
+In fact, as shown in Figure~\ref{fig:synth_samples}, which depicts some synthetic images coming from class-specific generators of a single client, subjects are quite noisy and do not closely resemble any real sample.
 Nevertheless, the experimental results that will be presented in Section~\ref{sec:results} highlight a high machine learning utility for synthetic images, sometimes even higher than real data.

 Concerning the level of security, data generators must not leak information related to the private data used during their training phase, thus preserving client privacy.
-In SGDE, we allow any data generator that meets the security requirements.
+SGDE allows the sharing of any data generator that meets the security requirements.

 In our experiments, we implemented a custom version of the $\beta$-VAE~\cite{higgins2016beta} architecture trained with the differentially private implementation of the Adam optimizer~\cite{abadi_deep_2016}.
 In order to achieve the highest resilience level from inference attacks, i.e., the attack is not more effective than random guessing~\cite{rahman2018membership,hayes2019logan}, each client must train its generators so that their final $(\varepsilon,\delta)$-DP level is characterized by $\varepsilon \leq 1.5$, $\delta \ll \frac{1}{|\mathcal{D}_c|}$ and $RDP \geq 9$, where $|\mathcal{D}_c|$ is the number of samples belonging to class $c$ of dataset $\mathcal{D}$ and $RDP$ is the R\'{e}nyi-DP value.
 Each member must cut off from every model its initial part, the encoder, and share only the portion meaningful to generate synthetic samples, the decoder.